 |The Normanmeyers, meant to be the "normal" ones.|

 Populating the town was a host of new characters created for the show.
 Their next-door neighbors were the incredibly normal family, the Normanmeyers.
 Norman (Rob Paulson, impersonating Paul Lynde), was the CEO of an underwear company called Normanwear and almost everything he did led back to underwear in some form or other.
 Norman often engaged in plots to foil anything the Addamses were doing or get them evicted from their house with the help of his wife, Normina (Edie McClurg).
 Only their son, Norman, Jr., or “N.J.”
 (Dick Beals), liked the Addamses and often spoke out against his parents’ attempts against them.
-Despite their best efforts, the Normanmeyer’s plans usually backfired and the Addamses saw all their actions as a term of endearment; particularly Fester, who regarded “Norm” as his best friend.
+Despite their best efforts, the Normanmeyers’ plans usually backfired and the Addamses saw all their actions as a term of endearment; particularly Fester, who regarded “Norm” as his best friend.

 The Addams Family debuted on September 12, 1992 on ABC.
 The series used a reworked version of Mizzy’s theme, and the ending version had all-new sound effects in place of the snapping.
 The rest of the series’ music was by Matt Muhoberac, John Zuker and Guy Moon.
-The Lady Colyton, Addams’ ex-wife Barbara Barb who had received some of his copyrights in the divorce settlement, served as a creative consultant on the series.
+The Lady Colyton, Addams’ ex-wife who had received some of his copyrights in the divorce settlement, served as a creative consultant on the series.

 |The contents of Fester's coat.|

 Most of the show’s episodes were single stories, but several were broken up into three segments.
 Each episode would end with the Addamses looking to celebrate with a family dance.
-The first suggestion was usually rejected due to a weird requirement they couldn’t meet at the time, and usually they went with the second one.
+The first suggestion was usually rejected due to a weird requirement they couldn’t meet at the time, resulting in their going with the second one.
 Bill Matheny and Lane Raichert were the principal writers or story contributors, with additional scripting by David Schwartz, Earl Kress, and Ron Myrick.
 Myrick also served as one of the producers and directors.
 By 1993, The Addams Family was ABC’s top-rated Saturday morning program, and one of the highest rated programs of its kind on any of the four major networks.
 The series was renewed for a second season and ended after 21 episodes.
 It continued on in reruns until the spring of 1995 when it finally left ABC’s schedule.

 |Lurch poses with his latest catch.|